 To create a Function sequence Blocks can be dragged into the function wrapper in the same way a Test is created.

-Here is an example function that clicks on a browser alert and validates the text in the alert for an example:
+Here is an example function that clicks on a browser alert and validates the text in the alert:

 Function blocks appear in the Function block list.
 They can be added by dragging into a Test or other function:

-Inputs can be passed from other blocks, e.g. the content of a variable or content from an Excel datasource, simply add an Input:
+Inputs can be passed from other blocks.
+For example the content of a script Variable or content from an Excel datasource.
+This can be solved by adding an Input:

 When used in the test we can pass values into the function from other blocks: